qiaochloe/blog/app/markdown/c-lang.md

 ---
-title: A review of C
+title: A tour through C
 summary: Syntax • File Structure • Debugging
 publishedAt: "2025-03-22"
 tags:
   - "technical"
+  - "notes"
 ---

 This is a review of C syntax, file structure, and debugging—mainly for folks who are already familiar with computer systems and just need a refresher on C syntax and the C ecosystem.